tze088/tp/docs/UserGuide.md

 * `add-group n/CS2103T` adds a group with name `CS2103T` to StudyCircle
 * `add-group n/Project Group A` adds a group with name `Project Group A` to StudyCircle

+### Edit a group : `edit-group`
+Edit the specified group from the StudyCircle group list.

+Format: `edit-group GROUP_INDEX n/GROUP_NAME`

+`GROUP_INDEX` Constraints:
+* Should match an index in the currently displayed group list.

+Other parameter constraints are the same as in [add-group](#adding-a-group--add-group).

 ### Deleting a group : `delete-group`
 Deletes the specified group from the StudyCircle group list.